Anivive/vue-contentful-rich-text/README.md

 ---

 ## Advanced Usage
-The Contentful Content Model allows for embedded entries and assets to be linked within a rich text field, to output these, Vue Templates and Scoped Slots can be used to allow for a custom implementation for each within your project.
+The Contentful Content Model allows for embedded entries and assets to be linked within a rich text field.
+To output these, Vue Templates and Scoped Slots can be used to allow for a custom implementation for each within your project.

 A rich-text object consists of `json` and `links` properties which descibe the 'document' and the embedded items' properties within.
 This plugin will handle getting the linked data from the links property by matching the `sys.id` field, which must be added in your query.